citp/privacy-policy-historical/g/gr/gre/greens.org.au.md

-> *The following text is extracted and transformed from the greens.org.au privacy policy that was archived on 2011-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111106024524id_/http%3A//greens.org.au/website_privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the greens.org.au privacy policy that was archived on 2012-05-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505234104id_/http%3A//greens.org.au/website_privacy_policy) for the most accurate reproduction.*

-# Privacy Policy | The Australian Greens
+# Privacy Policy | Australian Greens

 **Privacy Policy.**